hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 Note: Cellular and WiFi typically use a lot of electrical power, but they are both still a viable solution for microcontrollers with large batteries or electrically connected.

 # My Solution 1 (BLE)
-The PortentaH7 LoRa Vision Shield
+The PortentaH7 LoRa Vision Shield (~ $65 USD)
-I think LoRa and LoRaWan connectivity makes a lot of sense for any low power application. <br>
+Don't use BLE, I think LoRa and LoRaWan connectivity makes a lot of sense for any low power application. <br>
 Note: The <a herf="https://explorer.helium.com/">Helium</a> LoRaWan network is a solid solution especially in North America. <a href="https://docs.helium.com/use-the-network/devices/development/arduino/lora-vision-shield/arduino/">Here</a> is my writeup about using the Portenta with Helium and <a href="https://io.adafruit.com/">adafruit.io</a>

 The <a herf="https://explorer.helium.com/">Helium LoRaWan Coverage Map</a> for Spain
 <img src="https://user-images.githubusercontent.com/5605614/189534669-b3a0e8df-b1b2-4085-8666-9dff683903ad.png" width="400" />

+# My Solution 2 (BLE)
+If electrical power is not an issue, why not use WiFi or Ethernet which the portenta can have both.
+Large data bandwith.
+If monthly cost is not an issue then Celluar could be considered (This I have never tested), options are presently 2G and 3G with the <a href="https://docs.arduino.cc/tutorials/portenta-cat-m1-nb-iot-gnss-shield/cheat-sheet"> Portenta CAT </a>, but I am sure 4G and 5G are coming soon.
+Full connectivity also opens up the door for cloud classification like SiRi and other methods.
+Not really sure if that is still TinyML, but is something students need to consider to solve specific problems.

  <hr>

 #### 10